Back To School Safety: 3 Quick Ways to Help Protect Your Child’s Privacy

 If a less-than-savory character were to stumble across this photo, they’d instantly know your child’s name, school, teacher, and even what they like to do.
 This could make starting up a conversation with your child easy, which is a scary prospect.
 And while yes, having a private social media account to post pictures like these to is always a good idea, it’s by no means 100% safe.
 Phones can be lost, stolen, or even hacked.

-2. Back to School Safety: Everyone Can See Yard Signs
+2. Everyone Can See Yard Signs

 On a similar note, there’s been a recent trend in the past few years of posting school spirit signs in your front yard or living room window.
 They don’t always announce names, but often they’ll proclaim to the neighbors — and any stranger who drives by — that a “future Smith Elementary Wildcat Lives Here.”
 These kinds of signs are also common around graduation time, too.
 Of course, you can’t hide the fact that you have kids as a neighborhood resident, but it’s probably not a good idea to broadcast their exact age to anyone who walks past your house, either.

-3. Back to School Safety: Help Safeguard Social Media Footprints
+3. Safeguard Social Media Footprints

 A new school year is a good time to check up on any identifying information that may be in your child’s social media footprint (if they have accounts).
 Make sure your kid’s username doesn’t contain details that immediately identify them as underage — this could make them a target for online predators wishing to start up a conversation.
 Details to avoid include birth years (like Fotnitefan2012), local school mascots, ages, and more.
 Similarly, many kids like to include their graduation year or school name in their Instagram or TikTok bios, but this is another way they may be targeted online by their age.
 Even if an account is private, these bios remain public for any user to see.

-How Bark Can Help With Back To School Safety?
+How Bark Can Help With Back-to-School Safety?

 Besides providing back to school safety tips, Bark can also give you peace of mind by providing top of the line monitoring app for your child’s device.
 Our award-winning service monitors texts, emails, and 30+ social media platforms and apps for dangers like bullying, online predators, depression, and more.
 You can also block websites and apps, create screen time schedules, and get location alerts when your kid is on the go.